Monday, June 28, 2010

 Is reading Ulysses still on your "to do" list?

-Well, just for a bit of fun, try this minimalist version ~ Haha!
+Well, just for a bit of fun, you can watch this Lego Version.

 My friend and fellow Modernist, Kathleen O'Gorman says: